top of page

 Sa samāptātmopalabdhirūpamānuṣasattārthaḥ||85||

-He (saḥ) has fulfilled the Goal of human existence, namely, Self-realization (samāpta-ātma-upalabdhi-rūpa-mānuṣa-sattā-arthaḥ) .
+He (saḥ) has accomplished the Goal of human existence, viz.
+Self-realization (samāpta-ātma-upalabdhi-rūpa-mānuṣa-sattā-arthaḥ).

-He, the Jīvanmukta, has fulfilled the goal of human existence, namely, Self-Realization.
-That is, he has achieved the goal of human existence called Self-Recognition.
-The Great Yogi has fully attained Self-Realization.
-He clearly experiences, “I am the Free Paramaśiva, endowed with infinite Greatness.”
-This being so, what more can one say in this regard?
-In any case, to continue the delight in the Nectar of the Knowledge of Śiva, I shall continue to comment on the following aphorisms.
+He, the Jīvanmukta, has accomplished the Goal of human existence, viz.
+Self-Realization, i.e. he has achieved the aim of human existence, viz.
+Recognition of one’s own Self.
+The Great Yogī has fully gotten Self-realization, viz. he clearly experiences that ‘I am the Free Paramaśiva endowed with infinite Greatness’; this being so, then what else could one say in this respect?; anyway, for the sake of continuing the delight in the Nectar of Śiva’s Knowledge, I will keep commenting upon the next aphorisms.

 Yadupalabdhamaheśvaraikatvaḥ sa tanniṣprayojanānyajanmā||86||

-Because (yad) he has realized his oneness with the Great Lord –Paramaśiva– (upalabdha-mahā-īśvara-ekatvaḥ saḥ) , there is no necessity for him for another birth (tad niṣprayojana-anya-janmā).
+Because (yad) he (saḥ) has realized his unity with the Great Lord -Paramaśiva- (upalabdha-mahā-īśvara-ekatvaḥ), to him there is no need of another birth (tad niṣprayojana-anya-janmā).

-Because he - the Jīvanmukta - has realized his oneness/identity with the Great Lord/Paramaśiva, there is no need for him for another birth.
-That is, another birth is not necessary for him.
-In Samsāra or Transmigration, moving from one body to another body is significant as long as one does not realize the Self; but after Liberation characterized by full or perfect realization/perception of the Self, the Great Yogi, without resorting to the Powers of perception and action endowed with physical organs, such as ears, skin, eyes, etc., can hear, touch, see, taste, smell, speak, take, move and enjoy ; so, what is the point of another birth of taking/receiving another body in his case?
+Because he, the Jīvanmukta, has realized his unity/oneness with the Great Lord/Paramaśiva, to him there is no need of another birth, i.e. he has no need for another birth.
+In Saṁsāra or Transmigration, moving from one body to another body is meaningful or significant while there is no Self-realization; but after Liberation characterized by a full or perfect Self-apprehension, the Great Yogī, without resorting to Powers of perception and action endowed with physical organs such as ears, skin, eyes, etc., can hear, touch, see, taste, smell, speak, take, move and enjoy; then, in his case, what is the point of another birth consisting of taking/receiving another body?

-गुरुतां वाध्यात्मकवितां वा यत्किञ्चनभाविता ं वा तज्जनो ख परोत्कर्षासक्तः॥८७॥
+गुरुतां वाध्यात्मकवितां वा यत्किञ्चनभावितां वा तज्जनो गन्तुं क्षमः स पुनर्नित्यं परोत्कर्षासक्तः॥८७॥

 Gurutāṁ vādhyātmakavitāṁ vā yatkiñcanabhāvitāṁ vā tajjano gantuṁ kṣamaḥ sa punarnityaṁ parotkarṣāsaktaḥ||87||

-यावज्जीवं तज्जनः परमशिवतुल्यः स्थूलदेहसन्न िधेर्यथा पूर्वं मयोक्तम्॥८८॥
+यावज्जीवं तज्जनः परमशिवतुल्यः स्थूलदेहसन्निधेर्यथा पूर्वं मयोक्तम्॥८८॥

 Yāvajjīvaṁ tajjanaḥ paramasivatulyaḥ sthūladehasannidheryathā pūrvaṁ mayoktam||88||